 Although there are a number of various tests that are administered as field sobriety tests there are only three that are considered “standard”:

-- The Horizontal Gaze Nystagmus (HGN) – Nystagmus is a term from the medical field that indicates an involuntary jerking movement of the eyes.
+The Horizontal Gaze Nystagmus (HGN) – Nystagmus is a term from the medical field that indicates an involuntary jerking movement of the eyes.
 The officer will have you follow a moving object such as a finger or a pen to see if your eyes follow smoothly or if there is an increase in movement of the eyeballs due to an influence of drugs or alcohol.
 Nystagmus is a natural process even when sober – but eye movements are often exaggerated when under the influence.
 It should be noted there are many other factors that could cause nystagmus, such as the consuming caffeine or even fatigue.

-- Walk-and-turn -The officer will have you take 9 steps heel-to-toe, then turn around walk back in the same fashion.
+Walk-and-turn -The officer will have you take 9 steps heel-to-toe, then turn around walk back in the same fashion.
 The officer will look for a lack of balance during the procedure.
 The goal is to test whether you can divide your attention between listening to instructions and performing the test.
 Police will judge your performance on the ability to follow instructions and if you are able to keep your balance during instructions.

-- One-legged stand – The officer will have you hold one foot off the ground and hold it to see if you can maintain balance smoothly.
+One-legged stand – The officer will have you hold one foot off the ground and hold it to see if you can maintain balance smoothly.
 Police will probably ask you to count out loud to see how well you gauge time.
 They are looking for signs of impairment like swaying, using arms to keep balance, or putting you food on the ground.

 Even those these tests are considered “standard” they are flawed in that they are subjective.
 A police officer’s opinion can be swayed , in addition to the possibility the tests were not conducted exactly per protocol.
 Additionally, you should know that these tests are not mandatory and you do not have to submit to them per California law.